AV2001/cw3-individual-frontend/README.md

 # CW3 Individual Frontend
-This is the front for the lessons store project.
+This is the frontend for the lessons store project.